Skip to Main Content

 Libguide Libguide: Friendly URLs

 • Use hyphens instead of spaces.
-For example information-studies

-• Match the terms in the URL to the title of the page
+• Match the terms in the URL to the title of the page.

-• In RSGs, make sure the subject code is in the main URL
+• In RSGs, make sure the subject code is in the main URL.

 Friendly URLs for LRGs and RSGs

-Examples of friendly-URLs in a Research Skills Guide:
+Examples of friendly-URLs in a Course RSG:

-Page Subpage URL Example
+Guide Page Subpage URL example

 Changing to Friendly URLs in an older guide